 If you don’t already, let’s hang out on social media!
 I’m on Instagram, Facebook, Twitter, and I’m slowly getting involved on YouTube.

 This is really up to you.
-Obviously, I chose to study at a University but a lot has changed in the seven years since I graduated.
+Obviously, I chose to study at a University but a lot has changed since I graduated.

 Do your research.
 Who are the lecturers?
 What are the subjects?
 Does it make sense logistically?
 Based on the curriculum, will you feel confident once you graduate?
 Can you afford it?
 Decide if you want to be a dietitian or nutritionist and then work from there.

-It was really important for me to become a dietitian so that’s why I did the degree.
+It was really important for me to become a dietitian so that’s why I did the dietitian degree.
 Dietitians have the opportunity to work in hospitals and help give people complex dietary advice.
-They get medicare rebates, which is really important when you work in private practice is less affluent areas.
+They get Medicare rebates, which is really important when you work in private practice is less affluent areas.
 Dietitians also tend to be ferociously evidence-based so they won’t tell people to cut out gluten for no reason or avoid lactose for fun.
 I think that’s a really good thing.

-That said, there are some great dietitians, and then there are some that are stuck in the dark ages, giving out-dated advice.
+That said, there are some great dietitians, and then there are some that are stuck in the dark ages, giving outdated advice.
 And there are some brilliant, balanced nutritionists and then there are those who ignore science completely and are just trying to make money.

 Check the nutrition evidence.
 Keep up to date with the science as it changes.
-Stay true to your philosophy and never work with a brand who doesn’t 100% align with you.
+Stay true to your philosophy and never work with a brand that doesn’t 100% align with you.

-Studying nutrition and dietetics (it's REALLY hard...)
+Studying a nutrition and dietetics degree is REALLY hard…

 You have to work hard to get through it as you can’t fake it.
-If you’re not good at science or maths, be prepared to get a tutor to help you.
+If you’re not good at science or maths, be prepared to get a tutor to help you and work hard.

 How to find a job as a nutritionist or dietitian

-- 'What’ you know really does matter when you’re a nutrition professional.
+‘What’ you know really does matter when you’re a nutrition professional.
 But WHO you know is crucial when it comes to getting a job as a nutritionist.
 Ask your friends and family if they know anyone who works in the food/health industry.
 Try to get an introduction.
-That first job I got wasn’t even advertised.
+That first nutritionist job I got wasn’t even advertised.
 Most jobs aren’t.
 Network like crazy.

-- There are NOT MANY JOBS in nutrition!
+There are NOT MANY JOBS in nutrition!
 But, there is a lot of work.
 Do not go into nutrition if you want to be employed.
 That is a recipe for unemployment.
 Hundreds of new nutritionists and dietitians graduate and there are only around ten ’employee’ roles that everyone competes for.

-- If you want to start a career as a nutritionist or dietitian, be prepared to be your own boss and run a business.
+If you want to start a career as a nutritionist or dietitian, be prepared to be your own boss and run a business.
 This means you have to be really self-motivated, passionate AND you need to learn how to run a business.
 About 75% of my working hours is spent running a business.
 The rest I get to do nutrition.

 Send an email or call: Don’t send people messages on social media.
 Take the time to find their email and send them a well thought out message.
 It’s much more professional.
 Follow up if they don’t respond.
 Be polite, be lovely but be assertive.

 Get a foot in the door.
-You don’t need to get your dream job.
+You don’t need to get your dream dietitian job.
 You need to get a foot in the door.
 So if that means you are photocopying and running to get coffees, then become really good at it and work your way up.